wp-plugins/magic-fields-2-toolkit/readme.txt

 Tags: shortcodes, templates, custom fields, post copier Requires at least: 3.6
 Tested up to: 4.2
-Stable tag: 0.5.8.2
+Stable tag: 0.5.8.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 A toolkit for the Magic Fields 2 plugin for CMS web design by non programmers.

 == Description ==
-The primary purpose of this [toolkit](https://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/) is to transform the [Magic Fields 2](https://wordpress.org/plugins/magic-fields-2/) plugin into something that can be used by a non programmer to do CMS web design.
+The primary purpose of this [toolkit](https://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/) is to transform the [Magic Fields 2](https://wordpress.org/plugins/magic-fields-2/) plugin into something that can be used by a non programmer to do media oriented CMS web design.
 With this toolkit you can design your page content using only HTML, CSS and the [toolkit's shortcodes](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#shortcode).
 Using the [toolkit's content templates](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#macros) you can define a reusable template for page contents which can be used to create multiple pages using the page's custom fields to instantiate the template.
 Another purpose of this toolkit is to simplify the use of media (images, audio, video and embeds) by providing configurable shortcodes for generating HTML wrappers for these media elements.